 Optimal cellular hydration is a balancing act as too much salt, and too little salt can harm the body.
 Salt is necessary to retain water in the body, but too much salt in the diet will retain too much water.
 Too much salt can cause swelling and needs to be flushed out of the body with pure water.

 Have you noticed that when you eat a lot of salty processed foods, you crave water?
 That is your body trying to neutralize the excess salt.

-If your always thirsty and cant quench your thirst with just water, then your body most likely needs electrolytes.
+If you’re always thirsty and can’t quench your thirst with just water, your body most likely needs electrolytes.
 In hot weather, I notice that I can sometimes get a dry feeling at the back of my nose that does not go away with just water.

 Yet when I have an electrolyte drink such as Seeking Health’s Optimal Electrolyte or coconut water, my thirst is quenched and, the dry feeling goes away.

 Pure coconut water is an excellent source of electrolytes, such as potassium, sodium, calcium, and magnesium.